bitrise-io/devcenter/docs/tips-and-tricks/expose-environment-variable.md

 A very simple example might be:

 ```
-envman --add MY_RELEASE_NOTE --value "This is the release note"
+envman add --key MY_RELEASE_NOTE --value "This is the release note"
 ```

 You can call `envman` in any Step, including a script step,